Higher Order Bipartiteness vs Bi-Partitioning in Simplicial Complexes: Background

 \section{Background}

 \textit{Simplicial complexes-} A simplicial complex $K$ on a vertex set $V=\lbrace v_1, ... , v_n \rbrace$ consists of a collection of simplices, that is, subsets of $V$ with the requirement that all these subsets are closed under inclusion.
 A subset that contains $d + 1$-vertices, is called a $d$-simplex.
 A $0$-simplex is simply a vertex, a $1$-simplex is an edge, and a $2$-simplex is a triangle.
 The dimension of the complex is the maximum $d$, where we have at least one $d$-simplex in K. For computational purposes, we need to define an orientation for each d-simplex when $d\geq$ 1.
 An orientation of a $d$-simplex is an equivalence class of orderings of its vertices, where two orderings are equivalent if they differ by an even permutation.
 For simplicity, we can choose the reference orientation of the simplices induced by the ordering of the vertex labels.
 A $0$-simplex (a node) can have only one orientation.
 Hence, issues of orientation do not arise in graph-theoretic settings.
 Let $S_d$ be the set of all $d$-simplexes in $K$ with $0 \leq d \leq N$ and $[S_d]$ be the set of all oriented $d$-simplexes.
 For any $d$-simplex $\sigma$ ($d\neq0$) we have two opposite orientations, clockwise and counterclockwise (note that both are in $[S_d]$).
 A face of a $d$-simplex $\sigma$ is a subset of $\sigma$ with cardinality $d$, i.e., with one element of $\sigma$ omitted.
 If $\rho$ is a face of a $d$-simplex $\sigma_d$, then $\sigma_d$ is called a co-face of $\rho_{d-1}$.
 The degree of a $d$-simplex is the number of its co-faces (i.e., of dimension $d+1$).
 A $d$-simplex is called branching if its degree is bigger than $2$.
 A $d$-cycle of length $l$ ($0\leq d \leq N-1$) is a chain of $d$ simplexes, $\sigma^0_d...,\sigma^l_{d}$ such that for each $i$, $\sigma^i$ and $\sigma^{i+1}$ are upper adjacent (i. e. they share a co-face) and $\sigma^0=\sigma^l$.
-The cycle is non-twisted (or simple) if all of the vertices of $\sigma^0$ coincide exactly with themselves in $\sigma^{l}$ and is twisted if at least for one vertex such coincidence does not happen.
-Note that graphs can not have twisted cycles and this just can happen in higher dimensions.
-We call the simplicial complex non-twisting if it does not have a twisted cycle and otherwise, we call it twisting.
-A discrete cylinder and torus with respectively simple $0$-cycle(s) and $1$-cycle(s) are examples of non-twisting simplicial complexes and discrete Mobius strip and Klein bottle are twisting as they have respectively a $0$-twisting cycle and a $1$-twisting cycle.
-Twisting cycles do not naturally arise in geometric and topological data analysis (TDA) when constructing Simplicial complexes from a set of data points.
-However, we present it here for the sake of completeness of our characterization. \\ \textit{Boundary and co-boundary matrices and the Laplacian-} We can extend face/co-face relations to the oriented $d$-simplexes with the help of the boundary/coboundary operators.
-The $d$-th chain group $C_d(K)$ of $K$ is a vector space with real coefficients with the basis $S_d$.
-The {\em boundary map } $\partial_d: C_d(K) \rightarrow C_{d-1}(K)$ is a linear operator defined by